 Construction of the French Georgian mansion began in 1931.
 Anderson and Ticknor served as architects of the three-story Georgian Manor home.
 The white-washed brick mansion was intentionally set back on the property to overlook the scenic, wooded grounds.
 The French Georgian mansion was completed in April, 1933 and the first residents moved into the 80-room home.

-Mr. and Mrs. Charles Burry, Jr. undertook the task of decorating King-Bruwaert House.
-They paid great attention to detail in appointing the home with imported crystal chandeliers in the main dining room, the butternut wood paneling in the library, the beautiful arches, wood molding and hand-carved fireplace mantels remain in place today and every effort is made is maintain the elegance that characterizes the uniqueness of the home.
+Mr. and Mrs. Charles Burry, Jr. took charge of decorating King-Bruwaert House.
+They paid great attention to detail in appointing the home with imported crystal chandeliers in the main dining room, butternut wood paneling in the library and Great Room, beautiful wood arches and molding and hand-carved fireplace mantels.
+These stunning features remain in place today and every effort is made is maintain the elegance that characterizes the uniqueness of the home.

-Since 1933, the operations of King-Bruwaert House has been highly successful throughout the years because a succession of dedicated directors, administrators and currently a Chief Executive Officer who have responded to the changing needs of senior adults.
+Since 1933, the operations of King-Bruwaert House have been overseen by a succession of dedicated directors, administrators and currently a Chief Executive Officer who have responded to the changing needs and preferences of senior adults.
 In January, 1979, the historic Godair Home merged with King-Bruwaert House, allowing the admission of women, men and couples.
-The merger paved the way for King-Bruwaert House to serve a broader segment of the community and keep pace with new trends within the continuous care industry.
+The merger paved the way for King-Bruwaert House to serve a broader segment of the community and keep pace with medical needs and trends.

-King-Bruwaert House continues its mission of providing exceptional care and services to senior adults in comfortable, elegant surroundings in a natural, wooded setting.
-Renovations continue to our historic building and every effort is made to maintain the integrity of its European influence and commitment to quality care.
+King-Bruwaert House continues its mission of providing exceptional care and services to senior adults in an elegant, yet welcoming scenic setting.
+Every effort is made to uphold the integrity of our European influence and maintain a commitment to quality care.